LEEDASILVA/01-edu-api/README.md

 ### `getToken`

-This allows users to generate a new token without the client being initialized.
+This allows application to generate a new token without the client being initialized.

 example: